kfrankli/druptest/ocp-readme.md

     EOF
     ```

+16. We're going to manually copy files.
+First you need to get a the pod names:

+    - If you had **RWX** storage available and created one PVC, run the following.
+Pick either the nginx or php pod name

+      ```console
+      oc get pods
+      ```

+    - If you didn't have **RWX** storage and had to make two PVCs, run the following

+    Now using the podnames to `oc rysnc` the contents to the instances.

+    ```console
+    oc rsync ./htdocs/ nginx-786bf7bf7b-9tlnn:/var/www/html/htdocs/
+    oc rsync ./htdocs/ php-f74f65d57-smtct:/opt/app/htdocs
+    ```

 16. Find the route name for nginx

     ```console
     oc get route nginx
+    ```

+    Now if you want to get *really* clever you can use [Go templating](http://golang.org/pkg/text/template/#pkg-overview) and get just the URL:

+    ```console
+    oc get route nginx --template={{.spec.host}}
     ```

 17. Use curl to confirm it's deployed